Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 3. Begin mining and practice commands

 ---
 ## 🚧 In Development
-- Switch to allow selecting primary/secondary fire button for firegroups
+- Option to select and swap primary or secondary fire buttons
+- Develop a GUI to configure ship presets, firegroups, fire buttons, and more

 ---